Akisan98/Akisan98/README.md

 **[Happy Food (Android)](https://github.com/Akisan98/encrypted/tree/master/Happy%20Food/Android)** | Happy Foods helps you keep you body happy, by making it easier to know whether a allergen is present in a product or meal.
 (Currently aim to target Lactose, Gluten and diabetes)

 **[Happy Food (Web Console)](https://github.com/Akisan98/encrypted/tree/master/Happy%20Food/Console-Web)** | Web Console enables companies to add, edit and delete data about their products.
+Live example at [hf.akisan.ml](https://hf.akisan.ml/) (Initial Load of Website Might be Slow, this website was made in Flutter)

 <br>